A-Shiel/merganser/README.md

 # Merganser

-A download manager for websites.
+A simple metronome developed in C++.

 # Table of Contents